-SQL Server Configuration Manager Help > SQL Server 2005 Network Configuration >
+SQL Server Configuration Manager Help > SQL Server 2008 Network Configuration >

-Updated: 5 December 2005

 Use the TCP/IP Properties dialog box to configure the options for the TCP/IP protocol.
 Click TCP/IP in the left pane, to show individual IP address configurations in the details pane.

 Microsoft SQL Server must be restarted before the changes take effect.

 Enabled

 Possible values are Yes and No.

 Keep Alive

 Specify the interval (milliseconds) in which keep-alive packets are transmitted to verify that the computer at the remote end of a connection is still available.

 Listen All

 Specify whether SQL Server will listen on all the IP addresses that are bound to network cards on the computer.
 If set to No, configure each IP address separately using the properties dialog box for each IP address.
 If set to Yes, the settings of the IPAll properties box will apply to all IP addresses.
 Default value is Yes.

 No Delay

-SQL Server 2005 does not implement changes to this property.
+SQL Server does not implement changes to this property.

-□ Change History

-Release History

-SQL Server 2005Service Pack 1 Changed content:

-• Provided definition for Keep Alive .
+Bee Also

 Reference

 Creating a Valid Connection String Using TCP/IP

 Concepts

 Choosing a Network Protocol

+Other Resources

+How to: Enable or Disable a Server Network Protocol (SQL Server PowerShell)

 SQL Server Configuration Manager Help TCP/IP Properties (IP Addresses Tab)